SmartToolFactory/Compose-Cropper/README.md

 [![](https://jitpack.io/v/SmartToolFactory/Compose-Cropper.svg)](https://jitpack.io/#SmartToolFactory/Compose-Cropper)

-Image cropper that can crop with static, dynamic crop behavior, can use customizable shapes, vectors, and other png images as iamge to crop with various customizations.
+Image cropper that can crop with static, dynamic crop behavior, can use customizable shapes, vectors, and other png images as image mask to crop with various customizations.